Make a custom flower bouquet online to pick up in person.

 🎨 The colors of the flowers matter to 7/10 of the users, so I organized each flower’s description by color and featured a photo next to each description so users can see how the same flower looks in other colors.

-😠 9/10 users mentioned that the websites for flower shops they perused to search for specific bouquets were very messy with too many items in the navigation, so I figured out how to keep mine simple while still providing essential categories such as occasions and an About Us page.
+😠 9/10 users mentioned that the websites for flower shops they perused to search for specific bouquets were very messy with too many items in the navigation, so I figured out how to keep my navigation noticeably simpler than theirs while still providing essential categories such as occasions and an About Us page.

 🤔 To measure the success of this product, I would look at: